 The innkeeper replied with a big shake of his head.
 “My advice is to wait it out.
 Have you really taken the weather into account?
 Whatever your hurry, you won’t get there any faster if you freeze to death.
 I have a hard time dragging myself out of bed on days like this.”

 Hyouchuu didn’t answer.
 Taking the weather into account made no difference.
-Walking into the teeth of a blizzard, he’d still leave.
+Even it meant walking into the teeth of a blizzard, he’d still leave.

 “Mind if ask what you’re in such a hurry about?”